-Kasumi immediately snatched the magazine from Yukari, who loudly protested in response.
+Kasumi immediately snatched the magazine from Yukari, who scowled loudly in response.

-Akemi finally took a glimpse of the page.
-It was a paparazzi-taken photograph featured on centerfold.
-Walking beside another businessman, Takeshi Ryuuzaki had jet-black hair and a distinctive set of hazel brown eyes.
+Akemi glimpsed at a paparazzi-taken photograph featured on the centerfold.
+The man named Takeshi Ryuuzaki had jet-black hair and a distinctive set of hazel brown eyes.
 He had a well-defined jaw and high cheekbones, his lean frame embraced by the designer suit he was wearing.
 His unusual features made her wonder if he had foreign blood or not.

 "Whatever you guys say," Akemi sighed, sipping on her milkshake again as she returned her gaze to the window.

 Akemi was working on her homework in the living room that evening when her older sister sat on the long couch beside her.